NonstickAtom972/Grammer2/docs/tutorials/drawing.md

 ## ClrHome
 This clears the home screen buffer and resets the cursor coordinates.
-This isn't really useful in Grammer as the homescreen is essentially unused, but it's good for aesthetics and advanced users users.
+This isn't really useful in Grammer as the homescreen is essentially unused, but it's good for aesthetics and advanced users.

 ## Shade(
 This sets the contrast to a value from 0 to 39.
 24 is normal.
 An example is